 When we do get ill, it’s important not to expect antibiotics to be prescribed for all infections.
 GPs account for 80% of antibiotic prescribing the UK.
 In the past few years, GPs have been encouraged to reduce antibiotic prescribing since many of the prescriptions given were deemed unnecessary.
 Infections such the common cold are caused by viruses, which do not respond to antibiotics.
 Taking a course of antibiotics will have no impact, but still put pressure on the pathogens developing resistance.

 Monitoring of antibiotic prescribing at a GP practice level showed a 7.3% fall in antibiotic prescribing between 2014/15 and 2015/16.
 A similar drive to reduce non-essential antibiotic use in farmed animals has also been successful at reducing antibiotic use.

 If antibiotics are needed, then it’s vital to follow the instructions on how and when they should be taken and to complete the course, even if you feel better.
 If remembering to take them is problematic, drug adherence apps can help.
-Never buy antibiotics online since research shows that many of these websites are unregistered and are illegally selling antibiotics that may not work and could contain harmful substances.
+Never buy antibiotics online since many of these websites are unregistered and are illegally selling antibiotics that may not work and could contain harmful substances.